Creamy Parsnip Puree

 variation (if any)

-• Add roasted garlic for extra flavor.
+• Add one clove of garlic while melting butter for garlic flavor.

 FAQs

-Q: Can I make this vegan?
+Q: Can I use frozen parsnips?

 Conclusion